 - The University of Cumbria Students’ Union to enable them to register you as a member so that you can access their services e.g.your identification details, nationality, residency information, contact details, programme details, year of study, your department and location of study, and your emergency contact details

-- Local authorities for perform their public functions e.g. for Council Tax and Electoral Registration administration
+- Local authorities for the perform their public functions e.g. for Council Tax and Electoral Registration administration

-- Occasionally and when required with the police and other law enforcement agencies, for the prevention or detection of crime
+- Occasionally and when required by the police and other law enforcement agencies, for the prevention or detection of crime

-- Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services to, or on our behalf.
+- Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services to you, or on our behalf.